coredds/GoDateParser/SECURITY.md

 Security updates will be released as patch versions (e.g., 1.3.2) and documented in the CHANGELOG.md file.

-Thank you for helping keep GoDateParser and its users safe!
+Thank you for helping keep godateparser and its users safe!